Richard Golian

 Andrej Sámel

-Fedor Gál: Čriepok z mozaiky.
+Fedor Gál: Čriepok z mozaiky

 Fedor Gál: Ešte raz a naposledy: Koniec príbehu